 Please check the recipe card for the full ingredient list and measurements.

-Ciambotta is not a defined recipe and you can find many variations to this summer stew.
+Ciambotta is not a defined recipe and you can find many variations to this stew.
 Mine has its own version depending on the vegetables available in the pantry.

 There may be some regional variations to this vegan stew but they mostly feature summer produce.